Jay-Z: Technology

 In March 2015, Jay-Z completed the $56 million acquisition of Aspiro, a Norwegian media technology company that operates the subscription-based music streaming service Tidal, which has been in operation since October 2014.
 The music service was acquired through his company Project Panther Bidco Ltd. (an entity indirectly owned by Jay-Z's S. Carter Enterprises a company holding interests in leading international music, media and entertainment companies).
 The music service combines audio and music videos with curated editorial.
 The main idea of the service is to bring major revenue streams back to the music artists themselves as the idea of an artist-owned streaming platform was stated as to "restore the value to music by launching a service owned by artists."
 Jay-Z currently is a major shareholder in the company.

 In July 2015, Carter made a significant investment to JetSmarter, an app helping people book private executive plane flights.
 The app was built by Sergey Petrossov.

 Music industry

-From 2005-2008 Jay-Z was president of Def Jam Recordings.
+From 2005 to 2007, Jay-Z was inaugurated as the president of Def Jam Recordings.
 Under Jay-Z's leadership, Def Jam launched the successful careers of contemporary R&B singers Rihanna and Ne-Yo.
-At the end of 2007, after he released American Gangster, Jay-Z decided not to renew his contract as the president and CEO of Def Jam in order to start his new Live Nation venture, Roc Nation.
+At the end of 2007, after he released American Gangster, Jay-Z decided not to renew his contract as the president and CEO of Def Jam.
+Shortly after, he started his Live Nation venture, Roc Nation.

 In April 2011, it was reported that Jay-Z had outbid executives at Universal Music and Jive Records to acquire independent record label Block Starz Music.